 – Tara Roberts , Washington State University

 Toren Volkmann speaks nationally to college audiences about his experiences as a college binge drinker and his decision to seek treatment for alcoholism during his Peace Corps work in South America.
 Having co-authored the book From Binge to Blackout, Volkmann has been an advocate for alcohol awareness issues, reducing stigmas of addiction, and addressing the need for more recovery options for youth.
-Volkmann, who has played in various bands, is currently studying for a Masters in Counseling Psychology while continuing his passionate pursuits of music, surfing, urban cycling and gardening.
+Volkmann holds a Masters in Counseling Psychology from Lewis and Clark College.
+In his free time he enjoys music, surfing, urban cycling, and gardening.